Shengruyuyu/GTBIS/README.md

   ```
   Run ​`tile_WSI.py​` and configure mandatory parameters in script headers for your use case.
   - #### Step Inputs:
-    WSI path: You need to set the path to store your WSIs in the ​`slidepath​` parameter on line 700 of the code.
+    WSI path: You need to set the path storing your WSIs in the ​`slidepath​` parameter on line 700 of the code.
   - #### Step Outputs:
     The patch file for each WSI: You can configure the output location of the patch with the ​`output​` parameter.
 ### 2. ​Extract patch feature and build graphs